Skip to main content

 4. Click Update Settings to save your schedule.

-Step 10: View your DAG code (Optional)
+Step 10: View your DAG code

-Through this tutorial, the Astro Cloud IDE was building a DAG based on the configurations you set in the Cloud UI.
+Through this tutorial, the Astro Cloud IDE was building a DAG based on the configurations you set in the Astro UI.
 Export your pipeline as DAG code to see the results of your work.

 1. Click Code.
 You can see that your pipeline was automatically converted to DAG code using the Astro SDK.